A sequential ensemble approach to epidemic modeling: Combining Hawkes and SEIR models using SMC$^2$: Statistical models

 The stochastic SEIR model provides a framework for characterizing transitions between different stages of an epidemic.
 Susceptible individuals become exposed upon contact with infectious individuals.
 Exposed individuals transition to the infectious state after an incubation delay, and infectious individuals are eventually removed through recovery or death.
 The number of individuals transitioning between compartments are modeled as binomial random variables.
 The model is defined by the following update equations, based on \cite{lekone2006statistical}:

 In this model, $S(t)$, $E(t)$, $I(t)$, and $R(t)$ represent the numbers of susceptible, exposed (infected but not yet infectious), infectious, and removed (recovered or dead) individuals at time $t$, respectively.
 We assume a closed population, i.e. $N = S(t) + E(t) + I(t) + R(t)$ for all $t \in \mathbb{N}$.
-While the classic SEIR model with constant parameters provides a useful baseline for understanding epidemic dynamics, it is structurally limited in its ability to capture complex phenomena such as multiple waves of infection.
-To overcome this, we augment the model with a time-varying transmission rate $\beta_t$, which evolves according to a log-normal random walk, analogous to the modeling of $R_t$ in DTHP discussed above.
+While the classic SEIR model with fixed parameters provides a useful baseline for understanding epidemic dynamics, it is structurally limited in its ability to capture complex phenomena such as multiple waves of infection.
+To overcome this, we augment the model with a time-varying transmission rate $\beta_t$, which evolves according to a log-normal random walk, analogous to the modeling of $R_t$ in DTHP discussed in Section \ref{sec_dthp}.
 The parameters $1/\sigma$ and $1/\gamma$ represent the average durations of the latent and infectious periods, respectively.
 The quantities $\lambda_{SE}(t)$, $\lambda_{EI}(t)$, and $\lambda_{IR}(t)$ represent new exposures, new infections, and recoveries, while $R_t$ denotes the time-varying reproduction number.
+The initial values for latent variables at time $t=0$, are drawn from prior distributions chosen to reflect uncertainty in the epidemic's starting state.

-Both the DTHP and SEIR models incorporate a random walk process, which allows for a flexible representation of the dynamics of $R_t$.
-The volatility parameters $\nu_k$, for $k = 1, 2$, govern the magnitude of these fluctuations and are estimated sequentially from the observed data using the SMC$^2$ algorithm discussed in Section \ref{BMA-SMC2}.
-Intuitively, higher values of $\nu_k$ correspond to larger fluctuations in $R_t$ over time.
-As demonstrated in Section \ref{sec5}, this simplified approach enables accurate tracking of the reproduction number using only the observed incidence data.
-Other extensions of the SEIR model are also possible and are discussed and analysed later on.
+Both the DTHP and SEIR models incorporate a random walk (RW) on $R_t$ in the DTHP and $\beta_t$ in the SEIR model, allowing flexible adaptation to changing transmission dynamics.
+As a simplifying modeling choice, the remaining parameters are assumed approximately constant over the epidemic timescale.
+Unlike transmission, which can respond quickly to interventions or behavioral shifts, parameters such as the infectious or incubation period typically vary slowly and are not expected to exhibit abrupt changes.
+While fully dynamic parameter models \citep{liu_west_2001, lamprinakou2023using} could in principle be applied, they can increase variance in likelihood estimates, risk filter degeneracy, and, as noted in \cite{Chopin2013}, produce systematically biased model evidence.
+Consequently, we focus on temporal flexibility on transmission-related parameters while treating other epidemiological parameters as effectively static.
+The magnitude of RW fluctuations is controlled by the volatility parameters $\nu_k$ ($k=1,2$), which are sequentially estimated from observed incidence data via the SMC$^2$ algorithm (Section \ref{sec3}); higher $\nu_k$ values correspond to larger changes in transmission.
+As shown in Section \ref{sec4}, this targeted approach enables accurate tracking of the reproduction number using observed incidence data.
+Other extensions of the SEIR model are discussed later.